ereverter/bertsum-hf/README.md

 # Extractive Summarization using BERT & HuggingFace

 This repository presents a fine-tuning pipeline for BERT, aiming at Extractive Summarization tasks.
-The original model was proposed by [Liu (2019)](https://arxiv.org/abs/1903.10318](https://github.com/nlpyang/BertSum) to ["Fine-Tune BERT for Extractive Summarization](https://arxiv.org/abs/1903.10318).
+The original model was proposed by [Liu, 2019](https://arxiv.org/abs/1903.10318](https://github.com/nlpyang/BertSum) to ["Fine-Tune BERT for Extractive Summarization"](https://arxiv.org/abs/1903.10318).
 While [HuggingFace](https://huggingface.co/) Transformers offers an expansive library for various tasks, a comprehensive pipeline for extractive summarization is missing.
-The project also served as a tool for model interpretability using gradient-based methods from [Captum](https://github.com/pytorch/captum) and an attention-based method named ALTI(https://github.com/mt-upc/transformer-contributions).
+The project also served as a tool for model interpretability using gradient-based methods from [Captum](https://github.com/pytorch/captum) and an attention-based method named [ALTI](https://github.com/mt-upc/transformer-contributions).

 Additionally, I'm quite interested in the idea of highlighting text while maintaining the original content in order to improve my book summaries.
 You might find [kindlenotionsync](https://github.com/eReverter/kindlenotionsync) useful, as it's a handy tool for synchronizing Kindle highlights with Notion.